weitechen/anafora/README.md

 * An account set up on the server hosting Anafora (which is a member of the requisite groups)
 *  For adjudication and access to other annotators' data, you must be a member of the "anaforaadmin" group on the server on which Anafora is installed.

-### Download Anafora
+### Get Anafora

+#### Download

 Anafora is Free and Open Source, released under the Apache License.
-All code is available from [our website](https://github.com/weitechen/anafora).
+All code is available from [our github page](https://github.com/weitechen/anafora).
+In addition, we welcome new commits and bugfixes through git.

+#### The Anafora User Manual

-Our user/administrator manual is available from this site, or at [http://vwl.me/AnaforaManual.pdf](http://vwl.me/AnaforaManual.pdf).
+Our user/administrator manual is available above, containing our FAQ, as well as instructions for Annotators, Administrators, and Installation.